- The Landing Page

 Getting started in Open Decision Tool

-Once logged in, you will see an “empty” view of the Open Decision Tool with no projects, patterns or decision contents.
+Once logged in, you will see an “empty” view of the Open Decision Tool with no projects or other data.
 Your first task will be to create yourself a project working space to capture your thinking.

 Import Multi-Decision Pattern as a Project

-This simplest and most efficient way to start using the ODT is to leverage an existing decision pattern to populate your first project.
+This simplest and most efficient way to start using the ODT is to leverage an existing project pattern to populate your first project.

-The DMI has created a rich set of decision patterns such that you should seldom have to create a project or an individual decision from scratch.
-We have organized these decisions into “clusters” within broader patterns for Life Design, Product Design and Enterprise Strategy.
-You will often want to import such a cluster as you face a new season of life or phase in the development of a product or a business.
+The DMI has created a rich set of decision (and in the future need/requirement) patterns such that you should seldom have to create a project or an individual decision from scratch.
+We have organized these projects in data sets with like types of information arranged in “clusters that appear as folders under the project.
+During the demo phase of the Open Decision Tool, we will provide partial decision patterns for Life Design, Product Design and Enterprise Strategy.
+You will often want to import such a project as you face a new season of life or phase in the development of a product or a business.

 Depending on your or your organization’s membership (subscription) level with the Decision Management Institute, you may access decision patterns through the following sources:

-- As .clst files in DMI’s Resources – Decision Patterns page.
+- As project pattern files (.cnod) in DMI’s Resources – Patterns page.

-- As .clst files in your organization’s chosen repository
+- As project pattern files (.cnod) in your organization’s chosen repository

 The newly imported project will appear on the User Projects page.